shusenl/nlpvis/README.md

    `python downloadModels.py`

 ### 1. Training
 - The pre-trained model will be loaded.
+We design our tool with a clean separation between visualization and the underlying model, so the user can easily apply the visualization for theirs own models.
+The visualization is connected with the model via several callbacks (i.e., letting the visualization module know what function to call to obtain prediction or attention values).
+So, as long as the model can explose these functionalities as callable python functions, a user provided model can easily utilizes the visualization.

 ### 2. Test the model
 - Using the pretrained model to do evaluation on val set.
 Expect to see `Val: 0.8631, Loss: 0.3750`